-Other Information: Community Engagement, Note: Application and approval required to student teach.
-Placements are made by arrangement with UTP Field Experience Coordinator in urban classrooms and are typically Monday through Friday for 12 full-time weeks during the school day.
+Other Information: Note: Application and approval required to student teach.
+Placements are made by arrangement by the Director of Field Experience.
+Field experiences are in urban classrooms and are typically Monday through Friday for 12 full-time weeks during the school day.
+Community Engagement